University of Minnesota Marching Band: Drum Major

 The University of Minnesota Marching Band has a single drum major.
-The current drum major of the marching band is Charlotte Baker.
-In its history, the University of Minnesota Marching Band has had 68 drum majors, with some having held the position for up to five seasons.
+In its history, the University of Minnesota Marching Band has had 69 drum majors, with some having held the position for up to five seasons.
 The drum major is considered the leading member of the ensemble, and acts as an instructor, spokesperson, and performer.
 The responsibilities of the drum major include marching and mace-spinning performances on the field during shows, conducting the band in the stands during games, leading parades, and acting as a leader and teacher during rehearsals.
 Similarly to the position in other marching bands in the Big Ten Conference, the drum major is known for the execution of the traditional "back bend" during the pregame show, where they bend backwards until their head touches the ground.
+The current drum major of the University of Minnesota Marching Band is Nathan Orcutt.

 Block Captain

 The marching band has one block captain, who is considered a partner to the drum major in leading the band, and serves as a backup performer to the drum major.
 Like the drum major, the position is of a leadership and instructional nature.
-The current block captain of the University of Minnesota Marching Band is Zainab Adebayo.
+The current block captain of the University of Minnesota Marching Band is Brennen Lishman.

 Feature Twirler

 Like other Big Ten marching bands, the University of Minnesota has a section of baton twirlers.
 The twirlers of the Minnesota Marching Band consist of three Feature Twirlers.
 The position of Feature Twirler is competitive and involves a rigorous audition process.
 The twirlers are responsible for marching on the field during pregame and halftime shows as well as in parades.
 The Feature Twirlers perform dynamic baton routines that involve a variety of turns and catches, toss illusions, baton work, and occasional use of fire batons.
-The current Feature Twirlers for the University of Minnesota are Sydney Nikodem, Paige Nikodem, and Greta Gordon.
+The current Feature Twirlers for the University of Minnesota are Sydney Nikodem, Greta Gordon, and Elliot-Marie Kershaw.